IamSanjid/RMB/README.md

 It's a simple learning project.
 I wanted to use my mouse and change the camera view position but Ryujinx doesn't support this yet, you have to use third-party software to achieve it.
 In short, this lets you use your mouse to change the in-game camera view position for some games<br/>
 **_For some games?_**<br/>
 Well, if your desired game changes its camera view position according to your right-stick/left-stick/d-pad input and if you've bound these inputs with your keyboard then this can help you.<br/>
-This also let's you bind mouse buttons with keyboard keys.
+This also let's you bind mouse buttons with controller buttons such as ZL/ZR.

 # Requirements
 Just be able to run Ryujinx and for now this only works for Windows and Linux(X11 Window Manager).